 After choosing your new home or leaving your previous insurer, the next big step is making sure that you get the best home insurance.
 And when I say best, it means the one that fits your needs.
 Now, in order to do that, there are Do’s and Don’ts that you need to consider.
 Remember, you are insuring one of your biggest investments.
 So, take your time in looking for the right homeowner’s insurance.
 Don’t just look at the price, instead aim for the value.

 Ever wonder why there’s a saying Good work ain’t cheap?
 Most probably you already know the answer.
 You can buy a cheap bag, but you can surely expect that it won’t last long.
 Also, you are also aware that the materials used are low-grade, right?
 You might be thinking that it’s okay if the bag will just last for a year or so.
 You will just buy a new one.
 But choosing the right home insurance is different.
 You can’t just replace a home in case of a total loss just like how easily you can replace a bag.
 Hence, you need to make sure that your decision in choosing your home insurance is the best option there is.

 Here are the dos and don’ts that you need to keep in mind while shopping around.

 1. Know your policy and its limits.

 Knowing the policy limits of your insurance is a must.
-By doing this, you will be able to know what is covered and up to how much.
+By doing this, you will be able to know what is covered and how much.
 Also, if an accident happens you can easily determine if you can file a claim or not.
 If you want to know the coverage of Homeowners Insurance he is the detailed information you must know What Should Homeowners Insurance Include/Cover?

 Generally, homeowners insurance will cover the damages due to appliance breakdown, stuff that is lost during the move-in process, and burglary.
 However, there are exemptions.
 Here is the list of the exclusions most insurers have: